mcraig-ibme/fsl_sub/README.md

 To write this to a file use:

 > fsl_sub_config _backend\_name_ > fsl_sub.yml

+Where supported (check plugin), appropriate queue definitions will be created.
+You should check these for correctness, paying attention to any warnings in the comments at the start.

 This configuration file can be copied to _fsldir_/etc/fslconf calling it fsl_sub.yml, or put in your home folder calling it .fsl_sub.yml.
 A copy in your home folder will override the file in _fsldir_/etc/fslconf.